mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 This makes it convient and quick to add responsiveness to your app.
 Because the media queries are mobile-first, it also encourages starting from the mobile layout first, which is a good idea for most apps.

 > TODO: Maybe the prop should accept an array to allow swapping out all values? `styles={[mobile, desktop]}`, or maybe that should merge styles? not sure

-### Primitive properties only

-No media queries, pseudo selectors, pseudo elements, shorthands, or anything else.

-Clarity over brevity (`margin: 1 1 2 2` vs. `{ marginTop: 1, marginBottom: 2, marginRight: 1, marginLeft: 2 }`).

-Need styles on interaction?
-Do it in JS.
-CSS pseudo selectors usually do not work well on mobile, and you resolve to JS.

 ### Bonus: Static Typing